Retirement Retirement Planning

 The prospect of having ample free time can be exciting, but it can also lead to feelings of boredom or a lack of purpose.
 Make sure to explore hobbies and activities that bring you joy and fulfillment.

-Engage in part-time work or consulting, leveraging your skills and experience.
+Engage in part-time work or consulting to make extra money and leverage your skills and experience.
 Most importantly, creating a daily routine that includes leisure and purposeful activities can help you maintain a sense of fulfillment and enjoyment in retirement.

 Market volatility